 The Risk Management Function is a Solvency II Key Function within NN Schade.
-The Head of Risk Management is the Solvency II Key Function Holder for the Risk Management Function and reports to the NN Schade CRO.
-Reference is made to Note 36 'Risk Management' in the 2023 Annual Report of NN Schade for a description of the Risk Management function.
+The CRO is the Solvency II Key Function Holder for the Risk Management Function and reports to the NN Schade CEO.
+Reference is made to 'Manage our Risks' in the 2024 Annual Report of NN Schade for a description of the Risk Management function.